Showing posts with label brain health. Show all posts

 • Memory power is significantly enhanced when we challenge the brain to translate abstract ideas into physical form through creative hobbies.

-• This post explores the "Flow State" and how the multisensory engagement of art protects against cognitive decline.
+• This post explores the "Flow State" and how the multisensory engagement of art may help protect against cognitive decline.

 Main Content Sections: